sdvillal/whatami/README.rst

 It works this way:

 -  Objects provide their own ids based on parameters=value dictionaries.
-   They do so by returning an instance of the *Configuration* class from a method called *"what()"* (and that's all).
+   They do so by returning an instance of the *What* class from a method called *"what()"* (and that's all).

--  Optionally, this package provides a *Whatable* mixin that can be inherited to provide automatic creation of *What* objects from the class dictionary (or *WhatableD* to do so from slots or propertes).
+-  Optionally, this package provides a *whatable* decorator to provide automatic creation of *What* objects from the class dictionary, slots and properties.
    All attributes will be considered part of the configuration, except for those whose names start or end by '\_'.

 Versioning